DPLATA/Guides-overviews-and-tutorials/Vim-setup/README.md

 ### Step 2:
 Setup vim config inside .vimrc file

-Just bear with me on this one just copy for now, explanation is commented out in my .vimrc file.
+Bear with me on this one, just copy for now, explanation is commented out in my .vimrc file.

 ```
  set noerrorbells